 - a.
 Entrance Streets: At least 46 feet. - b.
 Other Interior Streets: At least 44 feet. - c.
 Right-of-way Radii: At least 45 feet for cul-de-sac or "eyebrow" turnarounds. - d.
 Alleys: No minimum if not to be dedicated to the City; at least 20 feet if to be dedicated to the City. - e.
 Pavement Width of New Interior Local Streets: - 1.
 Entrance Streets: At least 24 feet (measured to back of curb) - 2.
 Other Interior Streets: At least 22 feet (measured to back of curb). - 3.
 Curb and Gutter: At least 1 1⁄2 feet. - 4.
-Right-of-way Radii: At least 40 feet for cul-de-sac or "eyebrow" turnarounds (measured to back of curb). - Alleys: At least 12 feet (concrete or asphalt), with or without curb, if not to be dedicated to the City; at least 12 feet if surfaced with asphalt (which includes 1 foot of concrete curbs) and at least 12 feet if surfaced with concrete (with or without curb). - (2) Planned Unit Developments, New Local Residential Streets.
+Right-of-way Radii: At least 40 feet for cul-de-sac or "eyebrow" turnarounds (measured to back of curb). - 5.
+Alleys: At least 12 feet (concrete or asphalt), with or without curb, if not to be dedicated to the City; at least 12 feet if surfaced with asphalt (which includes 1 foot of concrete curbs) and at least 12 feet if surfaced with concrete (with or without curb). - (2) Planned Unit Developments, New Local Residential Streets.
 New local residential streets in the PUD District shall be as follows: - a.
 Right-of-Way Width: - 1.
 Interior Streets: At least 44 feet. - 2.
 Right-of-Way Radii: At least 50 feet for cul-de-sac or "eyebrow" turnarounds. - 3.
-Alleys: At least 15-foot easement if not to be dedicated to the City; at least 15 feet of right-of-way if to be dedicated to the City. - b.
-Pavement Width: - 1.
-Interior Streets: At least 24 feet (measured to back of curb). - 2.
+Alleys: At least 15-foot easement if not to be dedicated to the City; at least 15 feet of right-of-way if to be dedicated to the City.

+b.
+Pavement Width:

+- 1. Interior Streets: At least 24 feet (measured to back of curb). - 2.
 Right-of-Way Radii: At least 40 feet for cul-de-sac or "eyebrow" turnarounds (measured to back of curb). - Alleys: At least 12 feet (concrete or asphalt), with or without curb, if not to be dedicated to the City; at least 12 feet if surfaced with asphalt (which includes 1 foot concrete curbs) and at least 12 feet if surfaced with concrete (with or without curb). - c.
 Additional Pavement and Right-of-Way Width: - 1.
 Additional Travel Lanes: At least 10 feet of pavement width. - 2.
-On-Street Parallel Parking: At least 9 feet of pavement width.
+On-Street Parallel Parking: At least 9 feet of pavement width. - Right-of-Way: Additional right-of-way shall be provided to accommodate additional travel lanes, on-street parallel parking, sidewalks and underground utilities.